-About UsThe DRC Stand-by Roster is a collection of emergency rosters of more than 600 experts that deploy to United Nations’ operations to fill short-term employment gaps.
+About UsThe DRC Stand-by Roster is a collection of emergency rosters of more than 900 experts that deploy to United Nations’ humanitarian operations to fill short-term staffing gaps.

 "To strengthen the UN organisations’ humanitarian operations related to refugees, internally displaced persons and other groups affected by displacement caused by man-made crisis or natural disasters."

-Since 1991, the DRC Stand-by Roster has seconded numerous specialists to UN operations worldwide primarily within the sectors that are described in the Recruited Profiles section.
+Since 1991, the DRC Stand-by Roster has deployed numerous specialists to UN operations worldwide primarily within the sectors that are described in the Recruited Profiles section.

-The immediate objectives of the Stand-by Roster are:
+The immediate objectives of the DRC Stand-by Roster are:

 1. Fill human resource gaps of the UN organisations with specialist staff from the DRC Stand-by Roster.